Silenc3IsGold3n/killswitch-windows/README.md

 ## How To Use

 - download the source and compile, or go to releases and download the precompiled binary
-- turn on your vpn
 - run KillSwitch
 - select the interface that your vpn runs on
+- turn on your vpn
 - if you are disconnected from the vpn
-  - close all programs that could expose your (once you turn your internet traffic back on)
+  - close all programs that could expose your IP (once you turn your internet traffic back on)
-  - close KillSwitch
-  - restart KillSwitch, and close it after you see that your internet has been enabled.
-  - connect to your vpn again and run the program
+  - connect to your vpn again
+  - restart KillSwitch (By pressing Enter)
+  - Restart any closed programs that would expose your IP

 ## How it works